GULibrarySandbox/data-vis-basics/content/6-rawgraphs.md

 ## How to use RAWGraphs

-Watch this video, using RAWGraphs sample data, to learn how to create a Violin Plot.
-Then practice creating visualistions by doing Activities 1 and 2 below.
+Watch the video below, to learn how to create a Violin Plot using RAWGraphs sample data.
+Then practice creating visualistions by completing Activities 1 and 2 below.

+**Violin Plot demonstration video**

 Topics covered:
-- Upload a dataset to RAWGraphs.io (00:03)
+- Upload a dataset to RAWGraphs.io [00:03]
 - Preview and check the data  (00:30)
 - Choose the most appropriate chart (01:55)
 - Violin Plot description  (02:17)